Narration in this promotional video is AI-generated.

 Multi-Stage Boss Fights

-• A boss becoming more aggressive when wounded
+• A boss becoming more aggressive when Bloodied

 • Environmental hazards activating mid-fight